-- A. An agency chief procurement officer shall request written final proposal revisions from any offeror with whom negotiations have been conducted, unless the offeror has been determined not within the competitive range or not susceptible for award under R2-7-C311 or nonresponsible under R2-7-C312.
-The agency chief procurement officer shall include in the written request: - 1.
-The date, time, and place for submission of final proposal revisions; and - 2.
-A statement that if offerors do not submit a written notice of withdrawal or a written final proposal revision, their immediate previous written proposal revision will be accepted as their final proposal revision. - B. The agency chief procurement officer shall request written final proposal revisions only once, unless the state procurement administrator makes a written determination that it is advantageous to the state to conduct further negotiations or change the state's requirements. - C. If an apparent mistake, relevant to the award determination, is discovered after opening of final proposal revisions, the agency chief procurement officer shall contact the offeror for written confirmation.
+- 1. The date, time, and place for submission of best and final offer; and - 2.
+A statement that if offerors do not submit a written best and final offer, their immediate previous written offer will be accepted as their best and final offer. - C. The agency chief procurement officer shall request written best and final offers only once, unless the state procurement administrator makes a written determination that it is advantageous to the state to conduct further negotiations or change the state's requirements. - D. If an apparent mistake, relevant to the award determination, is discovered after opening of best and final offers, the agency chief procurement officer shall contact the offeror for written confirmation.
 The agency chief procurement officer shall designate a time-frame within which the offeror shall either: - 1.
 Confirm that no mistake was made and assert that the offer stands as submitted; or - 2.
 Acknowledge that a mistake was made, and include the following in a written response: - a.
 Explanation of the mistake and any other relevant information, - b.
 A request for correction including the corrected offer or a request for withdrawal, and - c.
-The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - D. An offeror who discovers a mistake in their final proposal revision may request withdrawal or correction in writing, and shall include the following in the written request: - 1.
+The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - E. An offeror who discovers a mistake in their best and final offer may request withdrawal or correction in writing, and shall include the following in the written request: - 1.
 Explanation of the mistake and any other relevant information, - 2.
 A request for correction including the corrected offer or a request for withdrawal, and - 3.
-The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - E. In response to a request made under subsections (C) or (D), the agency chief procurement officer shall make a written determination of whether correction or withdrawal will be allowed based on whether the action is consistent with fair competition and in the best interest of the state.
-If an offeror does not provide written confirmation of the final proposal revision, the agency chief procurement officer shall make a written determination that the most recent written proposal revision submitted is the final proposal revision.
+The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - F. In response to a request made under subsections (C) or (D), the agency chief procurement officer shall make a written determination of whether correction or withdrawal will be allowed based on whether the action is consistent with fair competition and in the best interest of the state.
+If an offeror does not provide written confirmation of the best and final offer, the agency chief procurement officer shall make a written determination that the most recent written best and final offer submitted is the final best and final offer.